 Remember, attention to detail is crucial when citing sources.
 The nuances of Chicago style may seem intricate at first, but mastering them will vastly improve the credibility and professionalism of your work.

-Ask HotBot: What time zone is chicago?
+Ask HotBot: Where is chicago?

 Chicago, often referred to as "The Windy City," carries a moniker that has intrigued residents and visitors alike for over a century.
 The nickname conjures images of blustery weather and stiff breezes blowing in off Lake Michigan.
 However, the true origins of this famous nickname are both multifaceted and a bit more complex than mere meteorological phenomena.